documentacao-ustore/ucloud-rtd-manual/MEnglish/dci.eng.rst

 * Datacenter
 * Golden Jumper

-When selecting a port, it is possible to view the details completely, this new page presents in its header some options actioned by the buttons to ``Back``, ``Download LOA``, ``Resend LOA`` and the ``Confirm`` button, on the screen body are distributed on the card described in the sequence..
+When selecting a port, it is possible to view the details completely, this new page presents in its header some options actioned by the buttons to ``Back``, ``Download LOA``, ``Resend LOA`` and the ``Confirm`` button, on the screen body are distributed on the card described in the sequence.

 .. image:: /figuras/fig_dci_ing/006_menu_port_spo.png
     :alt: port menu